 AICL aims to achieve a target profit of at least 3% of premiums on its business, irrespective of the point of the insurance cycle and always sets its premium rates with the aim of achieving this target.
-The intermediaries that distribute AICL's policies (primarily Saga Services and AA Insurance Services) then calculate the gross price to be paid by the customer.
+The intermediaries that distribute AICL's policies (primarily Saga Services, the AA and the RAC) then calculate the gross price to be paid by the customer.
 This arrangement means that AICL delivers unusually stable results for a primary motor insurer.
-In essence, the risk of adverse competitive pressure is borne by Saga Services and AA Insurance Services.
+In essence, the risk of adverse competitive pressure is borne by the intermediaries.
 AICL bears the risk of claim fluctuation but not of changes in competitive pressures.